gem/oq-engine/doc/oq-commands.md

 `site_param_distance` parameter is ignored, and the grid spacing multiplied by the square root of 2 is used instead.

-In large risk calculation one wants to *use the gridded mode always* because:
+In large risk calculations one wants to *use the gridded mode always* because:

 1) the results are the nearly the same than without the grid and
 2) the calculation is a lot faster and uses a lot less memory with a grid.